NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Medusa's Scream.md

 **Bulk** 1; **Size** med
 **Usage** held-in-one-hand

-The ghastly visage of a slain medusa's head stares out from this steel shield (Hardness 13, HP 52, BT 26).
+The ghastly visage of a slain medusa's head stares out from this steel shield (Hardness 5, HP 20, BT 10).
 The shield comes with a thick leather cover to conceal the head.

 * * *

-**Activate** `pf2:2` Interact (visual)
+**Activate—Petrifying Gaze** `pf2:2` (manipulate, visual)

 **Frequency** once per day

+* * *

 **Effect** You reveal the medusa's face, focusing its gaze on one creature within 30 feet.
-The shield casts [[Spells/Petrify|Petrify]] with a range of 30 feet.
+The shield casts a DC 30 [[Spells/Petrify|Petrify]] spell with a range of 30 feet.

 * * *